Alima Mahama

-She was appointed Ambassador of Ghana to the United States of America in June, 2021.
+She was appointed Ambassador of Ghana to the United States in June 2021, an office she served in till December 2024.

 Education

 Alima Mahama had her senior high school education at the Wesley Girls Senior High School, Cape Coast.
 She continued her education at the University of Ghana where she earned a bachelor's degree in Law and Sociology.
 At the Rutgers University and the University of Ottawa, she had her postgraduate degree in Public Policy and Development Planning and Administration.
 She has also earned a master's degree in Development Studies from the Institute of Social Studies, in the Netherlands.
 Hajia Mahama is a product of the Ghana School of Law and was called to the bar in 1982.